What are stretch marks, and why do these battle wounds of pregnancy appear? Let’s find out!

 - Jojoba Oil

 - Hyaluronic Acid

 - Rosehip Oil

-When it comes to stretch marks, it’s always better to prevent them from appearing regardless of genetics.
-Just like what Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”
+Regarding stretch marks, it’s always better to prevent them from appearing regardless of genetics.
+Like Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”

 Mama’s Choice Stretch Mark Cream is here to help Mamas protect their skin from stretch marks and reduce their appearance.
-Enriched with a blend of natural ingredients known to target stretch marks such as aloe vera, shea butter, and the incredible Lipobelle™ Soyaglycone, which is derived from soy.
+Enriched with a blend of natural ingredients known to target stretch marks, such as aloe vera, shea butter, and the incredible Lipobelle™ Soyaglycone is derived from soy.

 Together, our natural ingredients help moisturize your skin, protect it from damage, and naturally enhance collagen production for improved elasticity.
 Plus, it helps relieve itching, too!

-We also took an extra step to ensure it’s 100% safe for you and your little one.
+We also took an extra step to ensure our products are 100% safe for you and your little one.
 Our stretch mark cream is free of paraben and alcohol and dermatologically tested in Singapore.
-So how do you make the most of our stretch mark cream?
-By applying it generously all over your body, even from the first trimester.

-We’ve sold nearly 3,000 stretch mark creams to date and received great reviews from mamas, too!
-Now that you know more about stretch marks, do yourself a favor and keep your skin free of stretch marks with Mama’s Choice Stretch Mark Cream. 😉
+We’ve sold nearly 3,000 stretch mark creams and received great reviews from mamas, too!
+Now that you know more about stretch marks do yourself a favour and keep your skin free of stretch marks with Mama’s Choice Stretch Mark Cream and Serum. 😉

 Mama's Choice Team